rakeshagf/authn_risk_assessment/capstone_final/README.md

 We divided events almost equally in train and test data sets per risk categorization.

 ## Next Steps:
 We have been constrained with data and computation resources (also time to some extent) in this project.
-In this exercise, we have looked at subset of login event features and machine learning was based on analysis on a two month events dataset only.
+In this exercise, we looked at subset of login event features and analyis was based on a two month events dataset only.
 * As per learning from exercise, combining the strengths of One-Class SVM (for novel anomalies) and supervised models like Random Forest (for established patterns) is the best approach for risk assessment for login events data.
 * A better system should include user-specific baseline profiles, external threat intelligence (e.g. IP reputation), and a "human-in-the-loop" feedback mechanism for continuous improvement, dynamic threshold adjustment, and efficient false positive management.